 \subsection{Execution Time Analysis}

-We evaluate the execution time of the proposed \emph{network slice planner} by explicitly distinguishing between the two considered bandwidth configurations, $N_{\mathrm{cell}}^{\mathrm{RB}}\in\{65,135\}$.
-Table~\ref{tab:execution_time} summarizes the convergence behavior and execution time of our solution.
+We evaluate the execution time of the proposed \emph{network slice planner} for the two considered bandwidth configurations, $N_{\mathrm{cell}}^{\mathrm{RB}}\in\{65,135\}$.
+Table~\ref{tab:execution_time} summarizes the convergence behavior and execution time.

 \textbf{Low-bandwidth regime ($N_{\mathrm{cell}}^{\mathrm{RB}}=65$).} Most deployment options converge in well below $1$\,s, with execution times between approximately $150$ and $600$\,ms for DO-\#0, DO-\#1, DO-\#3, and DO-\#4.
-In these cases, the limited RB budget significantly constrains the number of feasible slice-level \gls{RB} reallocations, thereby reducing the size of the search space explored by the planner and enabling convergence after only a few iterations.
-The main exception is DO-\#2, where per-flow slicing induces a larger number of iterations, leading to an execution time on the order of $10$\,s.
+In these cases, the limited RB budget significantly constrains the number of feasible slice-level \gls{RB} reallocations, reducing the search space explored by the planner and enabling convergence after only a few iterations.
+The main exception is DO-\#2, where per-flow slicing induces more iterations and leads to an execution time on the order of $10$\,s.

-\textbf{High-bandwidth regime ($N_{\mathrm{cell}}^{\mathrm{RB}}=135$).} All deployment options exhibit a clear increase in the number of iterations and execution time.
+\textbf{High-bandwidth regime ($N_{\mathrm{cell}}^{\mathrm{RB}}=135$).} All deployment options exhibit a clear increase in both iterations and execution time.
 In DO-\#0, the increase remains moderate, with convergence reached in $11$ iterations and just under $1$\,s.
-In this case, Phase~A is trivial and the execution time is dominated by Phase~B, which progressively removes \glspl{RB} from the single slice while preserving equal per-flow allocation, until the minimum \gls{RB} budget satisfying all delay bounds is obtained.
-DO-\#1 and DO-\#3 require between $65$ and $74$ iterations and execution times on the order of $10$--$16$\,s, as slice sharing across multiple flows and production lines leads to a large number of Phase~B tightening steps.
-Finally, fine-grained slicing strategies such as DO-\#2 and DO-\#4 yield the highest execution times, reaching several tens of seconds, since the larger RB budget combined with per-flow or near per-flow slice definitions substantially increases the number of feasibility-preserving RB removals performed in Phase~B.
+Here, Phase~A is trivial and the execution time is dominated by Phase~B, which progressively removes \glspl{RB} from the single slice while preserving equal per-flow allocation until the minimum \gls{RB} budget satisfying all delay bounds is obtained.
+DO-\#1 and DO-\#3 require between $65$ and $74$ iterations and execution times on the order of $10$--$16$\,s, as slice sharing across multiple flows and production lines leads to many Phase~B tightening steps.
+Finally, fine-grained slicing strategies such as DO-\#2 and DO-\#4 yield the highest execution times, reaching several tens of seconds, since the larger RB budget combined with per-flow or near per-flow slice definitions substantially increases the number of feasibility-preserving RB removals in Phase~B.